kmiyashiro/bullshit/README.md

 The script looks inside `vocab.js` for those 4 words.
 In the case of `ing` (a present participle), it might choose "flowering" or "unveiling."
 For `nMass` (a mass noun), it might choose "consciousness," "growth" or "stardust."

-It then fills each heading and paragraph of the page with a certain number of sentence patterns.
-Paragraphs get three sentences each, for instance, while each heading gets one.

-It avoids duplicate sentences by making a copy of the entire pattern array found in `patterns.js` at the start and removing each sentence as it is used.
+It avoids duplicate sentences by making a copy of the entire pattern array found in [patterns](lib/patterns.js) at the start and removing each sentence as it is used.

-The pretty picture comes from [placeimg.com](http://placeimg.com), which generates a random image each time something visits its URL.

-You can read about the background and aftermath [here](http://sebpearce.com/blog/bullshit/).